HeeJay1/Lovecraftian_Lisp/README.md

 USAGE:
+The .zip-files contain directories of compiled Windows 11 versions with necessary support.

+For other systems, compile the files.

+Run them as:
-compile the files, then run them as: lovecraft-encode < input > output lovecraft-decode < input > output
+lovecraft-encode < input > output
+lovecraft-decode < input > output